smithy-lang/smithy-vscode/README.md

   }
 }
 ```
-* Start authoring your Smithy model.
+Start authoring your Smithy model.
 Opening a `*.smithy` file will activate
 the extension.

-### IntelliJ
+## Use with IntelliJ

-You can use this extension in IntelliJ by installing the
+You can use this extension for syntax highlighting in IntelliJ by installing the
 "TextMate bundle support" plugin and registering this repository as a bundle.
 See the [IntelliJ documentation](https://www.jetbrains.com/help/idea/textmate.html)
 for more details.